kybiu23/bounty-board-web/README.md

 cat test_data.sql | docker exec -i bounty-board-web-postgres-1 psql -U postgres -d postgres
 ```

+## Docker Cleanup Commands

+To clean up your Docker environment and free up space, you can use the following commands:

+- `docker system prune -a`
+   - This command removes all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
+Use this command to free up space by removing all unused Docker objects.

+- `docker volume prune`
+   - This command removes all unused volumes.
+Use this command to free up space by removing volumes that are not used by any container.

+**Note:** These commands will permanently delete unused Docker objects and volumes.
+Make sure to review what will be removed before executing these commands.
 ## License

 This project is licensed under the MIT License.